2016

 By admin on July 20, 2016

 Currently on display in the Upper Gallery, Ship to Shore displays 34 art works, by 34 artists.
-The range in styles, from abstract to realistic is a driving force in this unique show.
-Instead of alienating each other, the pieces work together and embrace the theme of the show.
-Not only are there works that […]
+The range in styles, from abstract to realistic is a driving force in […]

 Share: